ungleich/cdist/docs/src/man1/cdist.rst

 :strong:`conf_dir`
     Comma separated list of configuration directories.
-    Note: values from different sources are accumulated into resulting list of configuration directories.
+    If also specified at command line then values from command line are appended to this value.

 :strong:`init_manifest`
     Specify default initial manifest.